toledo60/pyLHD/README.md

 # pyLHD: Latin Hypercube Designs for Python

-pyLHD is a python implementation of the R package [LHD](https://cran.r-project.org/web/packages/LHD/index.html) by Hongzhi Wang, Qian Xiao, Abhyuday Mandal.
+pyLHD is a python implementation of the R package [LHD](https://cran.r-project.org/web/packages/LHD/index.html) by Hongzhi Wang, Qian Xiao, Abhyuday Mandal with additional features.

 Check out the streamlit app for pyLHD, a point-click interface to generate Latin hypercube designs